-There are hundreds of different initial teacher training (ITT) courses available in the UK.
-Choosing between them is a challenge in itself, and you should be prepared to put in a lot of research.
+With hundreds of different initial teacher training (ITT) courses available in the UK, choosing between them can be a challenge in itself.